 "Hold still, sir, the ambulance is on its way," one of his witnesses said.

 He could hear the piercing noise of the siren approaching.
 One of the store attendants wore gloves to pick his fingers, the four of them.
 He was still going to keep his thumb.
 He was crowded around by everyone.

 The lady's voice came on the television again, advertising saws.
-Ladoju looked to the ceiling, the heaven that answered his prayers.
-He was thankful that most of his troubles would be over now.
+Ladoju looked to the ceiling, the heaven answering his prayers.
+He was thankful most of his troubles would be over now.
 "We promise you, this will be the easiest thing you've ever done," the lady's voice said, and she sounded so happy.
 Ladoju looked at her, and then screamed when he saw, inconspicuously placed beside the television, an eye that saw everything from its seat in heaven: the camera designed to prevent thievery.
-He closed his eyes and wished aloud that he might die.
-He could hear the voices of some saying he was acting crazy due to loss of blood, while others said it was shock from losing so many fingers.
+He closed his eyes and wished aloud he might die.
+He could hear the voices of some saying he was acting crazy from losing so many fingers, while others said it was shock due to loss of blood.